stac-extensions/web-map-links/README.md

 Link Object.

-An attribution field is not defined as part of this extension, but it is RECOMMENDED to provide an attribution in the top-level object of the document via the `attribution` field as defined in [OGC API - Commons - Part 1](http://docs.ogc.org/DRAFTS/19-072.html#landing-page).
+An attribution field is not defined as part of this extension, but it is RECOMMENDED to provide an attribution in the top-level object of the document (in the `properties` for Items) via the `attribution` field as defined in [OGC API - Commons - Part 1](http://docs.ogc.org/DRAFTS/19-072.html#landing-page).

 ### 3D Tiles